Quick Reference

 eLearning

-Learning experiences delivered through digital platforms—often browser-based courses, modules in an LMS, or interactive web experiences that learners complete online.
+Learning experiences delivered through digital platforms, often as browser-based courses, LMS modules, or interactive web experiences that learners complete online.

 Evaluation